cwcromwell/doc-templates/reference.md

 Each reference entry should include both a syntax and a working example.

 Example code should be followed by extensive comments that explain how it works.
 Some users get started by playing with the example code and they'll get frustrated if they cannot make it work.
 For them, the example should be followed by brief instructions about which parts of the code they need to replace with their own authentication keys and user ids.
 They need warnings about common errors that will prevent the request from working.

+Structure the information in a consistent way for all endpoints.
+Include every parameter, but also list them the same way, for example in alphabetical order or in the order they are used in the request or response.

 ## Examples